 --WORLD TRADE CENTER MEMORIAL AND MEMORIAL MUSEUM-- This project is part of the World Trade Center Memorial and Cultural Program, which also includes the Memorial Museum (W-MUS-0171), 130 Liberty Street (130L-0171), Southern Site (SSite-0171) and the Performing Arts Center (W-ART-0171).
 LMDC is committed to the development of an appropriate memorial and museum to commemorate the events of September 11.
 This program includes the planning and construction of a Memorial and Memorial Museum, and the planning and possible construction of memorial-related improvements and cultural uses at the Site.
 LMDC conducted an international competition on a Memorial design, and in January 2004 announced the selection of Reflecting Absence by Michael Arad and Peter Walker, two reflective pools set in the footprints of the WTC and surrounded by an open plaza of trees.
-LMDC and the National September 11th Memorial and Museum at the World Trade Center (&ldquoFoundation&rdquo) are engaged in a broad spectrum of activities contributing to the planning, design, and implementation of the Memorial Museum.
-The funding provided by LMDC and its partners will be used for planning, design and construction of the Memorial and Memorial Museum.
-In addition, funding also provides for the Living Memorial and multimedia exhibitions.

-&ndashALLOCATIONS IN PARTIAL ACTION PLAN FOR THE MEMORIAL AND MEMORIAL MUSEUM--LMDC has allocated a total of up to \$282,875,000 for planning, design and construction of the National September 11th Memorial and Museum at the World Trade Center.
-The allocation includes the following: Partial Action Plan 8 (\$62,875,000 for planning and development), Partial Action Plan 11 (\$75,000,000 for ongoing design, construction, and program planning), Partial Action Plan 12 (\$100,000,000), Final Action Plan (\$44,000,000 for a reserve fund for unforeseen events or unavoidable costs and \$1,000,000 for construction coordination activities).
-In addition, Partial Action Plan 8 allocates \$296,000 for Living Memorial and \$2,290,000 for Multimedia Exhibitions.

---BENEFICIARIES--The thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial and museum to honor their loved ones.
+LMDC and the National September 11th Memorial and Museum at the World Trade Center (&ldguoFoundation&rdguo) are engaged in a broad spectrum of activities contributing to the planning, design, and implementation of the Memorial and Memorial Museum.
+The funding provided by LMDC and its partners will be used for planning, design and construction of the Memorial and Memorial Museum. --ALLOCATIONS IN PARTIAL ACTION PLAN FOR THE MEMORIAL AND MEMORIAL MUSEUM--LMDC has allocated a total of up to \$282,875,000 for the National September 11th Memorial and Museum at the World Trade Center.
+The allocation includes the following: Partial Action Plan 8 (\$62.875,000 for planning and development), Partial Action Plan 11 (\$75,000,000 for ongoing design, construction, and program planning), Partial Action Plan 12 (\$100,000,000), Final Action Plan (\$44,000,000 for a reserve fund for unforeseen events or unavoidable costs and \$1,000,000 for construction coordination activities) --BENEFICIARIES--The thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial to honor their loved ones.
 Others immediately affected by the events, including survivors, area residents and workers, will equally benefit from the project.
-This project will also benefit the thousands of visitors to the memorial and museum, which will allow them to honor those who were killed in the attacks.
-The memorial and museum will foster greater public awareness of the events of February 26, 1993 and September 11, 2001, and their impact on the victims' families, survivors, area residents, New York City, and beyond.

---SCHEDULE&mdashThe Memorial opened on September 11, 2011.
-The Memorial and Cultural Program began in 2004 and extends through 2012, including the planning, design, and development of the cultural institutions on the site.

---FEDERAL AND OTHER RESOURCES--The Memorial and Memorial Museum are funded with a combination of public investment and private funds donated by individuals and groups to the National September 11th Memorial and Museum at the World Trade Center Foundation, Inc. (NS11MM).
-The NS11MM uses its own resources to engage in fundraising for both public sector and private sector funds, and individual donations, to accomplish its mission.

---TOTAL ESTIMATED COST--The total estimated LMDC cost for this activity, including funds provided in Partial Action Plans 8, 11, 12 and the Final Action Plan for ongoing design, construction, program planning, Living Memorial and multimedia exhibitions is up to \$284,525,972.
+This project will also benefit the thousands of visitors to the Memorial, which will allow them to honor those who were killed in the attacks.
+The Memorial and Memorial Center will foster greater public awareness of the events of February 26, 1993 and September 11, 2001, and their impact on the victims' families, survivors, area residents, New York City, and beyond. --SCHEDULE&mdashThe Memorial and Cultural Program began in 2004 and extends through 2009, including the planning, design, and development of the cultural institutions on the site. --FEDERAL AND OTHER RESOURCES--The Memorial and Memorial Center will be funded with a combination of private funds donated by individuals and groups to the Foundation National September 11th Memorial and Museum at the World Trade Center and public investment.
+In the future, the Memorial and Memorial Museum will use its own resources to engage in fundraising for both public sector and private sector funds, and individual donations, to accomplish its mission. --TOTAL ESTIMATED COST--The total estimated LMDC cost for this activity, including funds provided in Partial Action Plans 8, 11, 12 and the Final Action Plan for ongoing design,